btrask/zzdbg/README.md

 zzdbg also defines the `zzdbg` object that exposes most of its functionality programmatically.

+### Other features

+`zzdbg.traceEvent(elem, ["click", MouseEvent])`: It isn't possible to get a list of registered event listeners, unfortunately, but this method will dispatch a fake event with a special getter that logs the stack when it's called.

 ### What's so special about being a quine?
 Quines are nothing special, but as a quine and an editor, zzdbg is fully "self-hosting".
 You can run it from a bookmarklet, edit it, and save it back into the bookmarklet without directly touching the file system.